Abu Dhabi Chamber members exceed 158,000 in H1-2025

 Construction, manufacturing, and financial services each recorded steady growth of 3 percent.
 Accommodation and food services posted a 2 percent increase, reflecting the impact of seasonal fluctuations and evolving consumer preferences.

-Commenting on the results, His Excellency Shamis Ali Al Dhaheri, the Second Vice Chairman and Managing Director of the Abu Dhabi Chamber of Commerce and Industry, said: “These figures confirm the private sector’s central role in powering the accelerated growth Abu Dhabi is achieving.
-The sharp rise in memberships across sectors such as agriculture, modern technologies, and arts reflects the far-reaching impact of the emirate’s ambitious development agenda, with the Chamber playing a pivotal role in sustaining this momentum by driving innovation, enabling high-impact partnerships, and expanding economic opportunities.
+Commenting on the results, Shamis Ali Al Dhaheri, Second Vice Chairman and Managing Director of the Abu Dhabi Chamber of Commerce and Industry, said, “These figures confirm the private sector’s central role in powering the accelerated growth Abu Dhabi is achieving.
+The sharp rise in memberships across sectors such as agriculture, modern technologies, and arts reflects the far-reaching impact of the emirate’s ambitious development agenda, with the chamber playing a pivotal role in sustaining this momentum by driving innovation, enabling high-impact partnerships, and expanding economic opportunities."

-“At the Abu Dhabi Chamber, we are following a clear roadmap that focuses on staying ahead of challenges and driving growth in high-value sectors.
-We do this by offering smart services, encouraging impactful partnerships, and creating knowledge platforms that empower entrepreneurs to expand confidently and sustainably.”
+These results underscore the depth of Abu Dhabi’s economic diversification and the growing strength of future-focused sectors rooted in knowledge, innovation, and sustainability, alongside the continued contribution of traditional industries.